-My personal nickname for a 6x4ft enclosure is a divorce tent.
+My personal nickname for a 6×4-ft enclosure is a divorce tent.
 I’ve seen people break up over dirty dishes.
 Try spraying frigid water droplets on each other while you struggle into greasy long johns.
 This experience brings a dark reality to the phrase “for better or for worse.”

-I finished the Appalachian Trail with my significant other despite our tiny enclosure.
-So it can be done.
+I finished the Appalachian Trail with my significant other despite our tiny enclosure, so it can be done.
 If we were to do it again, though, I think we’d upgrade a few ounces for the comfort.
 About 50% of our arguments began with an accidental knee to the temple.